matrix-org/synapse/docs/modules.md

 This callback is very experimental and can and will break without notice.
 </span>**

-Called when processing any incoming event, with the event and the a `StateMap` representing the current state of the room the event is being sent into.
+Called when processing any incoming event, with the event and a `StateMap` representing the current state of the room the event is being sent into.
 A `StateMap` is a dictionary indexed on tuples containing an event type and a state key; for example retrieving the room's `m.room.create` event from the `state_events` argument looks like